sardinedev/eleventy-plugins/packages/tinysvg/README.md

-# `@sardine/eleventy-plugin-inline-svg`
+# `@sardine/eleventy-plugin-tinysvg`

-An 11ty plugin to inline SVG.
+An eleventy plugin to minify and optimise SVG

 ## Features